 The only ways a borrower would be able to change the interest rate is to refinance student loans with a private lender or consolidate federal loans through the government.

-When you refinance your federal or private student loans, your interest rate is based on the market and your personal financial situation, such as your credit profile and your debt-to-income ratio.
+When you refinance your federal or private student loans, what determines your student loan refinance rate is the market and your personal financial situation, such as your credit profile and your debt-to-income (DTI) ratio.

 With a federal Direct Consolidation Loan, your interest rate is the average of the loans you are consolidating, rounded up to the nearest one-eighth of a percent.
 This rate is always fixed.

-Fixed rate student loans are usually considered the safer option as there is no chance the interest rate will rise.
-All federal student loans (since July 1, 2006) have fixed interest rates that are set by Congress each year, so no matter which federal loan you qualify for, your interest rate will not change over the life of the loan.
+Fixed-rate student loans are typically considered the safer option as there is no chance the interest rate will rise.
+All federal student loans (since July 1, 2006) have fixed interest rates that are set by Congress.
+No matter which federal loan you qualify for, your interest rate will not change over the life of the loan.

 Pros of Fixed Rate Student Loans